TRIP-Lab/itinerum-tripkit/docs/usage/quickstart.rst

     itinerum.database.save_trip_day_summaries(user, trip_day_summaries, tripkit_config.TIMEZONE)

-Run OSRM Map Match on a Trip
+Run OSRM Map Matching on a Trip
 ----------------------------
 If an OSRM server is available, map matching queries can be passed to the API and the response saved to a GIS-friendly format (*.geojson* or *.gpkg*).
 The API query is limited by URL length, so map matching should be done for a single trip